yan-kunitski/anim-scroll/README.md

 ```
 Methods 'goTo()', 'next()', 'prev()' return a `promise` that will be resolved at the end of the animation.
 Method 'auto()' also returns a promise, but it will be resolved only if `options.infinite: false`.
 The parameter that accepts the method 'auto()' sets the delay between the transitions to the next slides.
+### Support
+The transpiled library uses ES6 features such as: generators, classes, arrow functions, for of.
+Therefore:
+* Chrome: 50
+* Opera: 37
+* Firefox: 53
+* Safari: 10
+* Edge: 13
+If you need ES5 support you can use [babel](https://babeljs.io/docs/en/babel-preset-env) in your project.